-One of the houses built by Gauthier’s cooperative in Nazareth, with Attallah Mansour, who lived there and was close to Gauthier during the 1960s. (my picture, S. K. L.).
+One of the houses built by Gauthier’s cooperative in Nazareth, with Attallah Mansour, who lived there and was close to Gauthier during the 1960s (Author’s photograph).

-3.e.
-Work and Redemption
+3.6 Work and Redemption

-Gauthier and Dussel’s religious fervor reached its highest expression in manual labor, which they felt was the best way to incarnate Jesus.
-They believed that in order to be effective, work should be the harder the better, inlcuding physical sacrifice, often as a result of the oppressive heat of Israel, or the heavy weight carried.
-This physical sacrifice and pain filled them with joy and satisfaction, for again, this experience would get them closer to Jesus suffering in the Cross.
-We can see this ideas all over the writings of both.
-For example, Dussel wrote in a letter to his sister in August 1960:
+Gauthier’s and Dussel’s religious fervor found its highest expression in manual labor, which they were convinced was the best way to embody Jesus.
+They believed that in order to be effective, work should be as grueling as possible, incorporating physical sacrifice, often as a result of the oppressive heat of Israel, or the heavy weight carried.
+This physical sacrifice and pain filled them with joy and satisfaction, for again, this experience, they believed, would bring them closer to Jesus’ suffering on the Cross.
+This line of thinking can be found throughout the writings of both of these devout men.For example, Dussel wrote in a letter to his sister in August 1960:

 I am fine, I am better than ever.
 I enjoy working, although the CROSS is not missing, nor is missing the presence of Jesus the carpenter. […] Unknown muscles appear in my arms, energies and agility in the body that I did not think I possessed.
 For so many centuries, there has not been in Nazareth a Christian who for LOVE has come here to learn the trade and continue the redemptive mystery!
 Thanks to Father Gauthier I have been able to do what even Father de Foucauld had not thought!

-Two key concepts stand at the core of these religious experiences: the idea of the redemptive dimension of manual labor, and the idea that this redemtion is best achieved through self sacrifice or suffering.
-While the second idea is clearly founded in the Christian tradition, the first one comes from a different context.
-The idea of the redemptive character of labor stands at the core of the philosophy of the Jewish pioneer Aharon David Gordon (Podolia, today in Ukraine, 1856 – Degania, today in Israel, 1922).
+Two key concepts stand at the core of these religious experiences: the belief in the redemptive dimension of manual labor, and the conviction that this redemption is best achieved through self-sacrifice or suffering.
+While the second idea is clearly founded in the Christian tradition, the first, belief in the redemptive character of labor, actually derives from a completeley different context—that of the Jewish pioneer Aharon David Gordon (1856–1922).

-Gauthier, who from the beginning of his stay in Israel showed a great interest not only in the biblical landscapes and Christian holy places (like Dussel), but also in the new Jewish-Israeli society, which greatly aroused his curiosity, was exposed for the first time to the figure of Gordon in a visit to Kibbutz Degania (the first Kibbutz in Israel, founded in 1909), in which Gordon lived for many years.
-Gauthier will recall this visit several times in his writings, since he was deeply moved by the ideas of this Jewish pioneer.
+Gauthier, who, from the beginning of his stay in Israel, evinced a great interest not only in the biblical landscapes and Christian holy places, as did Dussel, but also in the new Jewish-Israeli society, which greatly aroused his curiosity, was exposed to the figure of Gordon for the first time during a visit to Kibbutz Degania.
+Degania was the first kibbutz in Israel, founded in 1909, at which Gordon lived for many years.
+Gauthier recalls this visit several times in his writings, since he was deeply moved by the ideas of this Jewish pioneer.

-For Gordon, through physical work, mainly agriculture as the mean for the desired return of man to nature, the individual man and the nation are able to reconnect with his deepest source of life.
-Only through work can the people of Israel redeem itself as individuals and as a people, as well as the Land.
-In a letter from 1909, published in a compilation named ‘Letters of a Worker from Palestine,’ mentioned by Gauthier in his Diary of Nazareth, Gordon writes:
+For Gordon, through physical work, mainly in agriculture, which served as the avenue for the desired return of man to nature, the individual man and the nation could reconnect with the deepest source of life.
+According to Gordon’s philosophy, only through work could the people of Israel redeem themselves as individuals and as a people, as well as redeem the Land.
+In a letter from 1909, published in a compilation entitled Letters of a Worker from Palestine, mentioned by Gauthier in his Diary of Nazareth, Gordon writes:

-“Hence, wherever I continue to work, to toil, to suffer - no drop of blood, nothing in my power, in my mind, is lost for free, because every drop of blood is a spark of fire, and every bit of power and brain - a spark of resurrection for my soul.”
+Hence, wherever I continue to work, to toil, to suffer - no drop of blood, nothing in my power, in my mind, is lost for free, because every drop of blood is a spark of fire, and every bit of power and brain, a spark of resurrection for my soul.

-This paragraph closely resembles Gauthier’s description of his own experience in work:
+This passage is much like Gauthier’s description of his own experience in work: